 Joseph serves as an active board member and scientific advisor with three non-profit psychedelic research groups, the Source Research Foundation (SRF), Terra Incognita Project, and The Mission Within.
 The Mission Within utilizes the psychedelic therapies, ibogaine and 5-MeO-DMT to treat special forces veterans with traumatic brain injury and PTSD.
 Joseph also recently worked as a co-investigator/ research psychotherapist in the phase 2 trials of MDMA-Assisted Psychotherapy for PTSD sponsored by the Multidisciplinary Association for Psychedelic Studies (MAPS) in Los Angeles.

-Joseph earned a Master’s degree and PhD in clinical psychology with an emphasis in neuropsychology from the Fuller Graduate School of Psychology, and a Master’s degree in Spiritual Theology from the Fuller Theological Seminary.
-He received his clinical training in neuropsychology in several academic medical centers including the University of Southern California, the Semel Institute of Neuroscience at UCLA, and the West Los Angeles Veterans Hospital.
+He earned a Master’s degree and PhD in clinical psychology with an emphasis in neuropsychology from the Fuller Graduate School of Psychology, and a Master’s degree in Spiritual Theology from the Fuller Theological Seminary.
+He received advanced clinical training in neuropsychology at the University of Southern California (USC), UCLA, and the West Los Angeles Veterans Hospital.
 He completed a postdoctoral research fellowship at the West Los Angeles Veterans Hospital in aging and behavioral neuroscience and his research is published in multiple peer-reviewed journals.